 We do not have a final exam in this class.
-Instead, we have a final project that asks you to select from a list of pre-approved research questions and use the relevant data/identification strategy to answer this question.
+Instead, we have a final project that asks you to submit a 5-page policy brief.
 Please see the class website for more details.
-The final project is worth 110 points (40%) toward your final grade.
+The policy brief is worth 90 points (36%) toward your final grade and is due on the last day of class.